alexdlaird/pyngrok/README.md

 If some feature we need is not available in this package, the client API is accessible to us via the `api_request()` method.
 Additionally, the `NgrokTunnel` objects expose a `uri` variable, which contains the relative path used to manipulate that resource against the client API.
-This package also makes the the `ngrok` binary directly available on the command line, [as shown below](#command-line-usage).
+This package also gives us access to `ngrok` from the command line, [as shown below](#command-line-usage).

 ## other useful configuration